 - oldTemporal: Checks for usage of deprecated temporal types. - routineSyntax: Checks routine syntax for conflicts with reserved keywords.
 See Keywords and Reserved Words. - reservedKeywords: Checks database object names for conflicts with reserved keywords.
 See Keywords and Reserved Words. - utf8mb3: Checks for usage of the utf8mb3 character set.
 While utf8mb3 is supported, utf8mb4 is recommended for improved Unicode support.
 See The utf8mb3 Character Set (3-Byte UTF-8 Unicode Encoding). - mysqlSchema: Checks for table names in the mysql schema which conflict with tables in the target version. - nonNativePartitioning: Checks for partitioned tables using non-native partitioning. - foreignKeyLength: Checks for foreign key constraint names longer than 64 characters.
-See Preparing Your Installation for Upgrade. - maxdbSqlModeFlags: Checks for usage of the obsolete sql_mode flag, MAXDB. - obsoleteSqlModeFlags: Checks for usage of obsolete sql_mode flags. - enumSetElementLength: Checks for ENUM/SET column definitions containing elements longer than 255 characters. - partitionedTablesInSharedTablespaces: Checks for partitioned tables in shared tablespaces. - circularDirectory: Checks for circular directory references in tablespace data file paths. - removedFunctions: Checks for functions which were removed in the target version of MySQL. - groupbyAscSyntax: Checks for GROUP BY ASC or DESC syntax. - removedSysLogVars: Checks for old system variables used to configure system logging. - sysvar: Performs the following checks: - · Checks for system variables with different default values in the target version. - Checks system variables for valid values. - Checks for system variables which are in use in the source but were deprecated or removed in the target version.
-Meaning the system variables are set on the source with non-default values. - zeroDates: Checks for zero date, datetime, and timestamp values. - schemaInconsistency: Checks for schema inconsistencies resulting from file removal or corruption.
+See Preparing Your Installation for Upgrade. - maxdbSqlModeFlags: Checks for usage of the obsolete sql_mode flag, MAXDB. - obsoleteSqlModeFlags: Checks for usage of obsolete sql_mode flags. - enumSetElementLength: Checks for ENUM/SET column definitions containing elements longer than 255 characters. - partitionedTablesInSharedTablespaces: Checks for partitioned tables in shared tablespaces. - circularDirectory: Checks for circular directory references in tablespace data file paths. - removedFunctions: Checks for functions which were removed in the target version of MySQL. - groupbyAscSyntax: Checks for GROUP BY ASC or DESC syntax. - removedSysLogVars: Checks for old system variables used to configure system logging. - removedSysVars: Checks for system variables which are in use in the source but were removed in the target version.
+Meaning the system variables are set on the source with non-default values. - sysVarsNewDefaults: Checks for system variables with different default values in the target version.